LukeHarrisonDev/front-end-nc-news/README.md

 https://lukesncnews.netlify.app/

+To login, please use any of the following usernames:

+1. cooljmessy
+2. grumpy19
+3. happyamy2016
+4. jessjelly
+5. tickle122
+6. weegembump

+Password: password

 The site utilises my own Backend API to access development data.
 Click the link below to view the GitHub repository for the backend.